 What is your name?

 Where were you born?

+Where were you born:

 In what month is your birthday?

 What is the name of your school?

 In which province do you live?

 What is the name of one of your friends?

 What is your class teacher's name?

 What is the title of your favourite book?

 What is your favourite TV programme?

 What country would you like to visit?